Hernandope/keras_resnet_FPN_cifar10/README.md

 Main code can be found in my jupyter notebook trained and ran.
 Please check `new_model.py`for how the model is defined.

+## Detection head
+All the output layers from FPN is flattened and concatenated so there's only 1 output.
+This is done so that it can be connected to a final Dense layer(s) for cifar10 predictions.
+You may wish to remove this head for your purposes.

 ## Backbones compatibility
 Bottom-up pathway in my implementation is compatible with:
 *ResNet50